 What does visibility mean in weather?

 Visibility is how far a person can see and recognize objects clearly.
-It depends on the weather and air quality.
-This measure is very important for weather forecasting.
+It depends on the weather and how clean the air is.
+This step is very important for predicting the weather.

 Many important factor affect it.
 These include water droplets, ice crystals, dust, smoke,dense fog and pollution.
 The angle of the sun compared to the horizon also plays a role.

-In weather science, visibility shows how clear the air is and affects daily life, travel, and flight safety.
+In weather science, horizontal visibility shows how clear the air is.
+It impacts daily life, travel, and the safety of flights.

 How is visibility assessed?

-Researchers often measure visibility by looking at how light travels through the air.
+Researchers often check visibility by studying how light moves through the air.
 Here’s a simple explanation of the process:

 Ground-based observation

 Manual Observation: This is the oldest and most common method.
-A ground observer looks at a distant object target.
+A ground observer looks at a target that is far away.

-This target could be a black panel or a lighthouse.
-Observers use their eyes or binoculars to see how clearly they can view the target.
-This method is simple, but it depends on the observer’s personal judgment.
+This target could be a black panel or a light tower.
+Observers use their eyes or binoculars to see how clearly they can view it.
+This method is easy to use, but it depends on the observer’s judgment.

 Employment of specialized equipment:

-With new technology, tools like visibility meters and scattering meters are used to measure visibility.
+New technology uses tools like visibility meters and scattering meters.
+These tools check how clear things are.
 These devices send out a laser or light beam.
 They measure how much the beam is scattered or absorbed as it moves through the air.

 Satellite:

 Satellite images can show good visibility data over large areas.
-By studying the light reflected from the Earth, weather scientists can estimate visibility in different places.
+Weather scientists study the light that bounces off the Earth.
+This helps them see how clear it is in different areas.

 Aerial surveillance